5F1M Champ Micro© Guitar Amplifier

 Mount the tube sockets, pots, fuse, power switch, pilot light and transformers in the chassis and do as much wiring on these as you can before you mount the circuit board because it will get crowded in the chassis.
-Don't solder the output transformer's leads until after the Paul Ruby Amp Startup Procedure says to.
 Don't forget to do the heater wires first, before you install the circuit board and begin hooking up the other tube leads.
 Try to keep the tightly twisted heater wires down against the chassis floor to reduce noise and hum.

 Install the circuit board and connect all the leads.
 Post detailed pics for forum review before applying power.
-I recommend you follow the Paul Ruby Amp Startup Procedure.
+I recommend you follow my Amp Startup Procedure.
 Following it can prevent damage from a mis-wired amp.
 If you have a light bulb current limiter you should use it for the startup.

 Champ Micro Double Boost Mod